-67 David H. Burt, et al., Why Bringing Diversity to ADR Is a Necessity, ACC Docket at 44 (Oct.
+&lt;sup>67 David H. Burt, et al., Why Bringing Diversity to ADR Is a Necessity, ACC Docket at 44 (Oct.
 2013).

-68 Id.; see also Ben Hancock, ADR Business Wakes Up to Glaring Deficit of Diversity, Law.com (Oct.
+&lt;sup>68 Id.; See also Ben Hancock, ADR Business Wakes Up to Glaring Deficit of Diversity, Law.com (Oct.
 5, 2016).

-69 Laura A. Kaster, Why and How Corporations Must Act Now to Improve ADR Diversity, Corporate Disputes (Jan.-Mar.
+&lt;sup>69 Laura A. Kaster, Why and How Corporations Must Act Now to Improve ADR Diversity, Corporate Disputes (Jan.-Mar.
 2015).

-70 Laura A. Kaster, Choose Diverse Neutral to Resolve Disputes-A Diverse Panel Will Improve Decision Making.
+&lt;sup>70 Laura A. Kaster, Choose Diverse Neutral to Resolve Disputes-A Diverse Panel Will Improve Decision Making.

-largest driver of the composition of ADR panels, "[w]hat may be missing is the firm belief that diversity matters not just for basic fairness and social equity but also for better judgment."72
+largest driver of its composition, "[w]hat may be missing is the firm belief that diversity matters not just for basic fairness and social equity but also for better judgment."

-In a recent article, Theodore Cheng, an ADR specialist, described what he sees as the failure of the legal community to accept the fact that diversity in the selection of neutrals is both necessary and beneficial.
-He begins by noting that "the decision- making process is generally improved, resulting in normatively better and more correct outcomes, when there exist different points of view."
-Cheng then notes the gap between the commitment to diversity by companies in their own legal departments versus their commitment to diversity in the ADR process.
+In a recent article, Theodore Cheng, an ADR specialist, described what he sees as the failure of ADR to accept diversity in the selection of neutrals as both necessary and beneficial.
+He begins by noting that "the decision- making process is generally improved, resulting in normatively better and more correct outcomes, when there exists different points of view."
+Cheng then notes the gap between the commitment to diversity by companies in their own legal departments versus their commitment to diversity in ADR.

 The efforts on the part of corporate legal departments to ensure diverse legal teams does not appear to extend to the selection of neutrals - a task routinely delegated to outside counsel.
-Mr. Cheng's article explains that outside counsel may be afraid of taking a chance on an unknown quantity for fear that they might be held responsible for an unsatisfactory result.
+Mr. Cheng's article explains that outside counsel may be fearful of taking a chance on an unknown quantity for fear that they might be held responsible for an unsatisfactory result.
 Accordingly, they tend to select known quantities, relying on recommendations from within their firms or from friends, which tends to produce the usual suspects - overwhelmingly lawyers like themselves - i.e., older white males.
 There is also "a failure to acknowledge and address unconscious, implicit biases that permeate any decision-making process."
 The author concludes that there are many qualified women and minorities available to be selected as neutrals but those doing the selections have somehow failed to recognize that this service - like any other service provided to corporate entities - must consider the need for diversity.

 Mr. Cheng also stresses why diversity in ADR is important.
 His article notes that ADR is the privatization of a public function and it is therefore important that the neutrals be diverse and reflect the communities of attorneys and litigants they serve.
-Secondly, the author notes (as have many others) that better decisions are made when different points of view are considered.
+Secondly, the author notes, as have many others, that better decisions are made when different points of view are considered.
 The addition of new perspectives is always a benefit.
-Some ADR providers are taking steps to document and address the problem.
-For example, the International Institute for Conflict Prevention and Resolution has developed the following Diversity Commitment which any company can sign: "We ask that our outside law firms and counterparties include qualified diverse neutrals among any list of neutrals or arbitrators they propose.
+ADR providers are taking steps to document and address the problem.
+For example, the International Institute for Conflict Resolution has developed the following Diversity Commitment which any company can sign: "We ask that our outside law firms and counterparties include qualified diverse neutrals among any list of neutrals or arbitrators they propose.
 We will do the same with the lists we provide."
-Similarly, the American Arbitration Association has committed to ensuring that 20% of the arbitrators on the lists it provides to the parties are diverse candidates.76 Although such initiatives are promising, the role of the parties is just as important: it is incumbent upon law firms, lawyers, and clients to select diverse neutrals.
+Similarly, the American Arbitration Association has committed to ensuring that 20% of the arbitrators it suggests to the parties are diverse candidates.
+Although such initiatives are promising, the role of the parties is just as important: it is incumbent upon law firms, lawyers, and clients to select diverse neutrals.

-73 Id. (citing Scott Page, The Difference: How the Power of Diversity Creates Better Groups, Firms, Schools and Societies (Princeton Univ.
+&lt;sup>73 Id. (citing Scott Page, The Difference: How the Power of Diversity Creates Better Groups, Firms, Schools and Societies (Princeton Univ.
 Press 2017) and James Surowiecki, The Wisdom of Crowds (Anchor Books 2004)).

-75 Laura A. Kaster, Why and How Corporations Must Act Now to Improve ADR Diversity, Corporate Disputes (Jan.-Mar.
+&lt;sup>75 Laura A. Kaster, Why and How Corporations Must Act Now to Improve ADR Diversity, Corporate Disputes (Jan.-Mar.
 2015).